All Episodes

 Anyway, arguing against the need for this is her dad was a senator for how many terms?

-Frank Murkowski?
+Frank Murkowski.

-But I still, these polls that show her neck and neck with the with Joe Miller still next Tuesday.
+But I still, these polls that show her neck and neck with Joe Miller, still next Tuesday, people are going to have to write her name in.

-The Alaska State Supreme Court judge ruled yesterday polling places must provide interested voters with a list of write-in candidates.
+The Alaska State Supreme Court judge ruled yesterday, polling places must provide interested voters with a list of write-in candidates.

-As write-in candidates yesterday, reported the Anchorage Daily News, ensuring that voters will have a long list of names to look at on election day.
+That ruling has inspired at least 100 Alaskans to file as written in candidates yesterday, reported the Anchorage Daily News, ensuring that voters will have a long list of names to look at on Election Day.

-So what's happened here is that an effort by the Murkowski campaign to gum up the works is backfired.
+So what's happened here is that an effort by the Murkowski campaign to gum up the works has backfired because now not only is her name on the cheat sheet, so are 100 other names.

 It's a coordinated effort.